Lowey Dannenberg, P.C., Invest - GuruFocus.com

 NEW YORK, Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C. is investigating claims of violations of federal securities laws on behalf of investors of Intuit, Inc. (“Intuit” or the “Company”) ( INTU).
+29, 2022 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., is investigating claims of violations of federal securities laws on behalf of investors of MoneyGram International, Inc. (“MoneyGram” or the “Company”) ( MGI).

-The investigation concerns whether Intuit and certain of its officers and directors have engaged in violation of securities laws and/or other business practices.
+The investigation concerns whether MoneyGram and certain of its officers and directors have engaged in violation of securities laws and/or other business practices.
+The conduct pertains to a lawsuit filed by the Consumer Financial Protection Bureau (“CFPB”) and the Attorney General of New York with respect to violations of federal regulations and the Consumer Financial Protection Act.

-On September 1, 2022, the Federal Trade Commission (“FTC”) filed a lawsuit against Credit Karma (an Intuit subsidiary,) for deploying deceptive tactics and claiming concerns were “pre-approved” and had “90% odds” of approval for credit card offers.
-Ultimately, the FTC has ordered Credit Karma to pay at $3 million fine.
+On April 22, 2022, the CFPB announced the filing of a lawsuit against MoneyGram for violations of consumer protection laws and regulations.
+Upon this news, shares of MoneyGram dropped precipitously.

-If you suffered loss in Intuit, Inc. and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact our attorneys at (914) 733-7256 or via email at [email protected] or [email protected].
+If you suffered loss in MoneyGram and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact our attorneys at (914) 733-7256 or via email at [email protected] or [email protected].

 About Lowey Dannenberg